 Cranberries are pretty, and they’ll help keep your skin that way.
 High in antioxidants (noticing a theme here?), the tangy red berries also promote detoxing and skin elasticity.
 They’ve also been touted as skin-calming treatment for eczema, dermatitis, psoriasis and acne.

 9. Cruciferous Veggies

 Cruciferous green veggies—think broccoli and kale—add a satisfying crunch to pasta, salads, casseroles and more.
 Broccoli has tons of fiber, vitamin C and beta carotene, while kale is packed with antioxidants vitamin A, vitamin C and vitamin K to help protect your skin.
-The selenium in broccoli is also thought to be a great defense against skin cancer.
+The selenium in broccoli is believed to be a great defense against skin cancer and also supports thyroid function.
 Try roasting broccoli, or adding kale to a wrap or wrinkle-fighting smoothie.

 Want clearer skin?
 Omega-3s can help with that—and walnuts are packed with them.
 They’ll reduce inflammation, lock in moisture and block out toxins.
 Toss raw, shelled walnuts into a salad, snack mix or smoothie—or make homemade walnut butter.
 They’re also lovely combined with dates, bananas, ice cream or yogurt.